 Choose a winch that has a capacity rating of at least half the combined weight of your boat, motor, and gear.
 Most trailers have a standard winch assembly bolt pattern, so if your winch is inadequate, you can replace it easily.

-Some recommend winch size using the boat length.
+Some people recommend winch size using the boat length.
 This is only a general guideline.
 Some boats by their design and construction (in addition to factors such as gasoline capacity, pounds of ice, fish, and other items) may drastically increase the overall weight of the boat.
 Additionally, winches are designed to pull weight, not length.
 To be sure you're selecting the proper winch you should find out your boat's weight and estimate its overall payload (gear, fuel, water, etc.) Always err on the side of too big.

 To avoid chafe on the winch line or strap, be sure it doesn't rub against any sharp edges on the winch stand or trailer.
 If frayed or worn spots appear, replace the winch line immediately with a new rope, strap, or cable of the proper type, size, and strength.